gonzalogjuka/gonzalogjuka/README.md

 <h3 align="center">A student of python development from Argentina</h3>
 <p align="center"> <img src=https://komarev.com/ghpvc/?username=gonzalogjuka&color=orange&style=plastic&label=Profile+Views alt="gonzalogjuka"/> </p>

-- 🔭 I’m currently working as a App Support at FKtech
+- 🔭 I’m currently working as a Cloud Support Engenieer at PinApp

 - 🌱 I’m working on my own stuff and crazy ideas or read some book of python to improve my logical in my free time

 - 👨‍💻 All of my projects are publics at https://github.com/gonzalogjuka